Posts Tagged ‘Holiday’

 I cannot help but think that this series is about ten years too late.
 Are the various village collections even popular anymore?
 Am I just out of the loop?
 Oh well, at least the Scouting Village pieces are reasonably priced at only $12.99 each.
 I think they could make for fun Christmas presents.
 What do you think about them?

 Yes, I realize that it is still July, but it is time to go toward your nearest Hallmark store and buy this year’s Snoopy, the Beagle Scout, Christmas ornament.
 It features Beagle Scout Snoopy along with a couple of his bird Scouts as they try to sell Christmas trees.
 Hallmark has named it “Holiday En-tree-preneurs”.
-It can be seen by clicking HERE, but who knows how long the link will be available.
-Or, for that matter, how long will they be in the stores?
+How long will they be in the stores?
 Keep in mind that these ornaments are available only in the stores, not through online sales.